National Aviation Accident Litigation Since 1968

 Representative Aviation Matters

-The firm has litigated many of the most significant aviation disasters of the past several decades, representing plaintiffs in matters that required coordinated factual investigation, complex technical analysis, and sustained litigation against major defendants.
+The firm has represented plaintiffs in many of the most significant aviation disasters of the past several decades.
+These matters have involved detailed factual investigation, demanding technical analysis, and sustained litigation against major defendants.

 • Northwest Airlines Flight 255 – Detroit, Michigan